Abel-Solutions/Abel.Dynamics.PluginTools/readme.md

 ## Test plugins with a fake version of Dynamics

-The Dynamocs class works like a fake in-memory version of Dynamics.
+The Dynamocs class works like a fake in-memory version of Dynamics, and aids in executing plug-ins.
 Changes done to Dynamics via OrganizationService persist throughout the test.

 Execute a plug-in and verify state and method calls: